-I charge £50 for individual counseling and £70 for couples counseling per session.
-I ask for 24 hours notice of cancellation.
+I generally charge £55 for individual counseling and £75 for couples counseling per session.
+I ask for 24 hours notice of cancellation otherwise payment is required.
 [I work with clients aged 16 and older.]

 We can meet for as many sessions as is helpful.
 Sudden endings whilst working through challenging issues is not always in the best interest of the client.
 I always recommend taking at least one (or more) sessions to do a proper ending.
 However, it is up to client when they choose to leave counseling.